-To help guide the diabetes research and development efforts, the Company has a Scientific Advisory Board chaired by Dr. David White.
+To help guide this scientific and product development efforts, the Company has a Scientific Advisory Board chaired by Dr. David White.
 He is a noted transplant immunologist, formerly a professor at Cambridge University in England and now Professor Emeritus at the Western University in Ontario.